lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 .. note::
    Group folders can only be created by administrators.
-Normal users can only access the contents of the group folder created by the administrator.
-Also, there may be cases where group folder is not allowed depending on the system settings.
+Normal users can only access the contents of the group folders created by the administrator.
+Also, there may be cases where the group folder is not allowed depending on the system settings.

 First, log in with an administrator account and create a group folder.
 After